HaoEarm/DSA4262_gartic/README.md

 ### Introduction

-GitHub repository for our group's DSA4262 Project.
+Welcome to the GitHub repository for our group's DSA4262 Project.
 Our group has chosen to use a Random Forest Classifier to identify m6A RNA modifications from direct RNA sequencing data.

 <!-- GETTING STARTED -->